I thought I was going to do a nice little post on which BPA free water bottles are safe to use…

 4. My freezer ziplocks are pretty darn convenient, so I'll continue to use those only for storing food that is not even remotely warm, and mostly for freezing.
 (They stack up nicely in the freezer.)

-5. If I had a bottle-fed baby right now, then I'd buy glass baby bottles for sure.
+5. If I had a bottle-fed baby right now, then I'd buy glass or stainless steel baby bottles for sure.
 And if anyone has some good alternative suggestions for what babies can safely bite on instead of plastic toys, let me know.
 Some have suggested wooden toys, but I'm guessing those have a polyurethane coating on them that can't be healthy, either.
 Maybe we could find some nice, safe, glass baby toys… (Kidding)

 - Read about my beloved Bosch Kitchen mixer and all the amazing things it does, for example it makes HUGE batches all at once – 6 loaves of bread!
-It saves so much time!

-- My favorite Kitchen Gadgets – check out the new comments here
+- My favorite Kitchen Gadgets

 - Healthy Milk choices – why you should never buy anything but WHOLE milk!